-Who we will share personal information with
+Who we'll share personal information with

 We may share personal information about the person covered or owner of the cover solely for the purposes listed above in 'How we use your personal information' with certain named third parties.
 These third parties are:

-- Other group companies - Our reinsurers (a list of these reinsurers can be provided on request) - Our external third party service providers (including medical screening service providers) - Their financial adviser - Their own doctor and other medical consultants - Legal and regulatory bodies - · Law enforcement and fraud prevention agencies, and - Other insurance companies or organisations.
+- AIG Group companies: AIG Life Limited is a member company of American International Group, Inc. As such, we have group companies throughout the world, both inside and outside Europe (for example, in the USA) - Our reinsurers (a list of these reinsurers can be provided on request) - Our external third party service providers (including medical screening service providers) - Their financial adviser - Their own doctor and other medical consultants - Legal and regulatory bodies

+- Law enforcement and fraud prevention agencies, and - Other insurance companies or organisations.